x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 After hybrid Modern Authentication is enabled, all on-premises mobile users can use Outlook for iOS and Android using the Microsoft 365 or Office 365-based architecture.
 Therefore, it's important to protect corporate data with an Intune app protection policy.

 Create Intune app protection policies for both iOS and Android using the steps documented in [How to create and assign app protection policies](/intune/app-protection-policies).
-At a minimum, each policy must include the following:
+At a minimum, each policy must include the following prerequisites:

-1. They include all Microsoft mobile applications, such as Word, Excel, or PowerPoint, as this will ensure that users can access and manipulate corporate data within any Microsoft app in a secure fashion.
+1. They include all Microsoft mobile applications, such as Word, Excel, or PowerPoint, as this provision will ensure that users can access and manipulate corporate data within any Microsoft app in a secure fashion.

 2. They mimic the security features that Exchange provides for mobile devices, including: